A new boutique gym fuses high-intensity cardio and strength.

 Upon arriving, I was assigned a bike number as my “home base” for the duration of the workout.
 The location of the bike in the room correlates with one of four groups (A, B, C and D), which is necessary to know in order to do the workout.
 The group letter correlates with a series of videos on TV monitors that showcase demonstrations for each workout.
 As a visual learner, these screens were a great tool and aided my ability to keep up in the fast-paced nature of the class, especially as a newbie.

 Each class focuses on either the upper, lower or full body and is structured by specific increments of time: 60 seconds on and 10 seconds off, 40 seconds on and 20 seconds off, or 90 seconds on and 15 seconds off.
-(The repitition time depends on the day.)
-Between each repitition, the “off” time is used to take a breather while you transition either back to the floor for weight training or air bikes for cardio.
+(The repetition time depends on the day.)
+Between each repetition, the “off” time is used to take a breather while you transition either back to the floor for weight training or air bikes for cardio.
 The optional finisher is 10-minute stretching and core exercise.

 As you “ride” the instructors challenges riders to reach faster speeds or calorie loss goals.
 Though it was a form of cardio